 It doesn’t require thinking — just action — which can be very empowering.
 It can help participants to feel more connected and in tune with themselves, and this can raise self-awareness.
 The act of creating something can positively impact self-esteem, as finishing a painting or a sculpture can provide a sense of accomplishment.

 “Art therapy can help to improve social dynamics and even resolve conflict.
 Art therapy can provide new ways for communicating thoughts and emotions, and provide a starting place for discussion.”

 Art is freeform and nonverbal.
-It can offer a measure of stress relief and a way for a person to get out of their own head for a bit while creating something.
+It can offer a measure of stress relief and away for a person to get out of their own head for a bit while creating something.

 You do not need to have any previous or innate artistic talent to engage in art therapy.
 Psychology Today reports that art therapy is more about the connection between the artistic process itself than the finished product.

 During art therapy, a trained therapist may ask a person to draw, paint, or sculpt how they feel in that moment.
 This form of expression can open up new avenues for discussion, and interpretation of the results can be insightful for the therapist and the client.
-Often, things may manifest in the artistic creation that were not expected, and it can help to release pent-up feelings and stress.
+Often, things may manifest in the artistic creation that was not expected, and it can help to release pent-up feelings and stress.

 As explained by Psychology Today, expression through art can stimulate your senses in a new way and help you to feel things you may not have otherwise.
 It acts as a kind of shortcut to your emotions in a way that traditional talk therapy may not.

 Art therapy is a conjunctive method, meaning that it is most helpful when used with traditional therapies.
 It is often incorporated into cognitive behavioral therapy sessions as a tool for opening a person up.